smallhelm/minimal-immutable/README.md

 # minimal-immutable

-Minimal api for immutable datastructures (maps) in javascript.
+Minimal api for immutable (copy on write) datastructures (maps) in javascript.

 # Functions